tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 </div>

+I should note that fitting a bunch of models to the same data and picking the one you like the results of the best is not a good approach.
+So one would rarely see code as it appears in the chunk above in a single R script.
+Students learning about these models would likely encounter these pipelines over the course of a semester, each in a slightly different data context.

 Another pedagogical advantage, particularly for teaching tidymodels after tidyverse, is the syntax that resembles dplyr pipelines to build recipes.
-In the following example we first provide a dplyr pipeline for data wrangling, and then show how a similar set of transformations can be achieved using **recipes**.
-The example uses the `email` dataset from the **openintro** package.
+In the following example we first provide a dplyr pipeline for data wrangling, and then show how a similar set of transformations can be achieved using **recipes** for feature engineering.
+The example uses the `email` dataset from the **openintro** package, which has variables like when the email was sent and received, how many people were cc'ed, number of attachments, etc.

 <div class="highlight">